tianhuat/streamlit_community_cloud/README.md

 ### Step 3: Configure Secrets

-Since you can't upload `.env` files to GitHub, you need to configure secrets during deployment:
+Since you can't upload `.env` files to GitHub, you need to configure secrets during deployment. **You only need to choose ONE of the following three methods (Method 1 is recommended):**

+**Important:** Always include double quotation marks (") around your API key value in TOML format.

 1. **During Deployment (Recommended):**
    - Click "Advanced settings" in the deployment form